philhofer/distill/README.head.md

 trying to edit the configuration of ones own machine in a way that minimizes the interference bewteen installed software.

+The package recipes that come bundled with the `distill` tool go to great lengths to ensure that each build is reproducible and supports cross-compilation.
+(Build dependencies are structured so that there is a clear distinction between build and host dependencies.)

 ## High-level: Packages, Services, Systems, and Platforms

 ### System